dorkbox/SystemTray/README.md

  - Command to restart the gnome-shell.
 It is recommended to start it in the background (hence '&')

+SystemTray.TIMEOUT   (type int, default value '2')
+ - How long to wait when updating menu entries before the request times-out

 SystemTray.TRAY_SIZE   (type int, default value '22')
  - Size of the tray, so that the icon can properly scale based on OS. (if it's not exact)